November 8, 2008

-Where as UK climbers where brought up on a diet of Wild Country Rocks, American’s had their own home grown Black Diamond Stoppers, a variation of the good old Rock.
+Whereas UK climbers were brought up on a diet of Wild Country Rocks, American’s had their own homegrown Black Diamond Stoppers, a variation of the good old Rock.
 Like the Wallnut there are some slight differences in the shape of the Stopper, having a more subtle flare, and slightly smaller shape.
-For those who are carrying two sets of wires, then a set of rocks and a set of walnuts should cover most bases, but those who need more wires, a third set of Stoppers is a perfect addition, being close enough to a Rock for easy integration, but with enough variation to offer up the possibility of achieving a better placement.
+For those who are carrying two sets of wires, then a set of rocks and a set of walnuts should cover most bases, but for those who need more wires, the third set of Stoppers is a perfect addition, being close enough to a Rock for easy integration, but with enough variation to offer up the possibility of achieving a better placement.

 #5 DMM OFFSETS

 I can remember when Wild Country brought out their offset Friends a few years ago, how those who hadn’t used them thought they would be crap, and those who used them thought they were great.
 The point people made was that half the cracks in the world are probably irregular, so having a cam where all four lobes were on the same side was just as weird as having offset cams.
 Well, the exotic now-defunct HB Offset wire was designed for just such cracks, and like the offset cam, was ignored by most climbers as being too exotic.
 Unfortunately, people had started to realise how great these nuts were – when HB shut down, creating a wave of panic amongst Offset fans.